oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/accessing-the-domain/oci-lb.md

 ---
-title: "Using an Oracle Cloud Infrastructure load balancer"
+title: "Use an OCI load balancer"
 date: 2019-09-25T12:41:38-04:00
 draft: false
-weight: 8
+weight: 7
-description: "If you are running your Kubernetes cluster on Oracle Container Engine for Kubernetes (OKE), then you can have Oracle Cloud Infrastructure automatically provision load balancers for you by creating a `Service` of type `LoadBalancer` instead of (or in addition to) installing an ingress controller like Traefik."
+description: "If you are running your Kubernetes cluster on Oracle Container Engine for Kubernetes (OKE), then you can have Oracle Cloud Infrastructure automatically provision load balancers for you."
 ---

 If you are running your Kubernetes cluster on Oracle Container Engine